pl453s/linux-mint-gnome/README.md

 **Visual overview of this distribution: [https://github.com/pl453s/linux-mint-gnome/blob/main/github/tour.md](https://github.com/pl453s/linux-mint-gnome/blob/main/github/tour.md)**

 *Also, some forks of the Materia Gnome Shell theme are availables for Gnome 3.36.x:*

-- *Materia: Materia theme with some fixes: app folders, low resolutions and on screen keyboard*
+*The Materia theme with some fixes: app folders, low resolutions and on screen keyboard*
-- *Adapta: The same, but with the Adapta colors, because the original one doesn't work on Gnome 3.36*
+*The same, but with the Adapta colors, because the original one doesn't work on Gnome 3.36*

 ## Installation (1.6)